Belhaven Hill School Governors

 Alex was educated at Belhaven and then Harrow before attending Newcastle University for his undergraduate degree.
 He studied for his PGCE and MA at Kingston University and is currently a class teacher at Balgreen Primary School in Edinburgh.
 A strong advocate of play and outdoor learning, he and his wife run an outdoor holiday camp for primary aged children in the woods of Lanarkshire.
 He lives in Portobello with his wife and two children.

-Mr Angus Carrick-Buchanan - Chair of Marketing Committee
+Mr Angus Carrick-Buchanan - Chair of the Marketing Committee